Wednesday, 12 December 2012

 Little more than a decade later there was massive gearing-up for the Second World War.

-What existed at Footscray and Maribyrnong during WW2 was a huge integrated military industry: explosives manufacture; and bronze manufacturing and metals extruding works, with the incorporation of these down-stream products into the manufacture of small arms; plus the manufacture of the range of military paraphernalia.
+What existed at Footscray and Maribyrnong during WWII was a huge integrated military industry: explosives manufacture; and bronze manufacturing and metals extruding works, with the incorporation of these down-stream products into the manufacture of small arms; plus the manufacture of the range of military paraphernalia.
 The several works provided employment for most locals (and expatriate farmers!), and there developed a unique works culture.
 Significantly, large numbers of women were employed (around 45% across all factories).
 Overall, thousands of workers were involved, one source says 8000, another says 16000, a third says 20000 throughout the course of the War.
 Clearly there was mass domestic mobilization to serve the military needs of the time.

 A sense of the dangers of life in the world of munitions comes from the following extract from a study prepared by Igor Bera, a year 10 student of Footscray City College: